trisna7991/trisna7991/README.md

 <img src="js.png" align="right" style="height: 80px"/>

-# Hi there 👋,  **Trisna** here 👇I am learning JavaScript and several Programming Languages
+# Hi there 👋,  **Trisna** here 👇I am writing JavaScript and several Programming Languages

 ### This place is the location where I can write the script with fun 📝